-Our Arawak language is being completely restored as relationships have been re-established with our Arawak relatives in South America in efforts to fill in the gaps of our culture, language, and traditions that we were unable to retain over the centuries or augmenting what our grandparents and their grandparents were able to preserve.
+Our Arawak language is being completely restored as relationships have been re-established with our Arawak relatives in South America in an effort to fill in the gaps in our culture, language, and traditions that we were unable to retain over the centuries or augmenting what our grandparents and their grandparents were able to preserve.
 We are living in exciting times for our indigenous people of Puerto Rico.
 Our Arawak Taino people have survived over 500 years and continue to thrive.
 Seneco kakona guakia Taino yahabo!

 ATTENTION BORICUA!!
 TRIBAL ENROLLMENT IS OPEN!!

 Puerto Rican is a nationality, not a race.
 If you are Puerto Rican it is highly likely that you have Taino Indian heritage.
-If you are an Arawak Taino descendant from Puerto Rico or Vieques Island and can prove it with DNA, Government Documentation or Church Records you might qualify to join the society of the Descendants of Puerto Rico’s First Nation.
+If you are an Arawak Taino descendant from Puerto Rico or Vieques Island and can prove it with DNA, Government Documentation, or Church Records you might qualify to join the society of the Descendants of Puerto Rico’s First Nation.